mlctrez/go-nats-app/README.md

 `Go-App -> Nats Client -> <Nats WebSocket> -> <WebSocket Handler> -> Nats Endpoint`

-This allows publishing the nats client endpoint as a websocket.
+This allows the nats websocket endpoint to be on the same host:port where the go-app is served.
 The client nats connection and underlying websocket are managed as a go-app [component](goapp/compo/nats).

 Incrementing the echo counter in the original was replaced with a client http get to `/echo/username`.